 Skip to main navigation Skip to main content

-Significant harm used throughout this procedure, refers to the definition of harm in the Child Protection Act 1999, section 9: ‘Harm, to a child, is any detrimental effect of a significant nature on the child’s physical, psychological or emotional wellbeing’.
+The term harm, when used in this procedure refers to ‘significant harm’ in line with the definition of harm in the Child Protection Act 1999, section 9: ‘Harm, to a child, is any detrimental effect of a significant nature on the child’s physical, psychological or emotional wellbeing’.

 Child Safety has a statutory obligation to:

-• a child has been significantly harmed or is at risk of significant harm
+• a child has been harmed or is at risk of harm

 or

-• an unborn child will be at risk of significant harm after birth
+• an unborn child will be at risk of harm after their birth

 • assess a child’s need for protection or take other actions considered appropriate.

-The investigation and assessment may be Child Safety’s first face-to-face contact with a child who has been abused or neglected and who may need intervention to ensure their safety and wellbeing.
+The assessment may be Child Safety’s first face-to-face contact with a child who is reasonably suspected to be in need of protection and who may need intervention to ensure their safety and wellbeing.

-The purpose of an investigation and assessment is to:
+The purpose of a priority response is to:

-• investigate allegations of significant harm and risk of significant harm
+• assess allegations of harm and risk of harm

-• assess the child and family in their usual home environment
+• assess the child and family in their home environment

 • assess and decide if the child is in need of protection

-• decide if an unborn child will need protection after birth
+• determine if an unborn child will be in need of protection after their birth

-• decide if there are supports that Child Safety or other agencies can provide to the child and family.
+• determine if there are supports that Child Safety or other agencies can provide to the child and family to reduce risk to the child

 Version history